terrafarm/content-library/content/wiki/The Triumph of Seeds.md

 ---
 tags: ecology book
 ---
-A book by Thor Hanson.

-This is an excellent read on the ecological history of seeds and their role in human affairs.
+A book by Thor Hanson on the ecological history of seeds and their role in human affairs.

 # Official site